On a generalization of affinoid varieties: Pro-objects and Ind-objects

 can be inserted to a commutative diagram of the form

-\item all diagram of the form $f,g: i \rightrightarrows j$ can be inserted in a diagram of the form $i \rightrightarrows j \stackrel{h}{\to} k$ with $h \circ f = h \circ g$. \een A category is said \emph{filtrant} if is pseudo-filtrant, non-empty and connected, \ie if any couple of objects can be connected by a sequence of arrows (without imposing any condition on the direction of the arrows).
-A category $\cC$ is said \emph{cofiltant} if $\cC^\circ$ is filtrant. \end{defn}
+\item all diagram of the form $f,g: i \rightrightarrows j$ can be inserted in a diagram of the form $i \rightrightarrows j \stackrel{h}{\to} k$ with $h \circ f = h \circ g$. \een A category is said \emph{filtered} if is pseudo-filtered, non-empty and connected, \ie if any couple of objects can be connected by a sequence of arrows (without imposing any condition on the direction of the arrows).
+A category $\cC$ is said \emph{cofiltered} if $\cC^\circ$ is filtered. \end{defn}

-\begin{rmk} Beware to the fact that the use of the term filtrant in this context is different of the use done for the systems of seminormed vector space we used to define bornological vector spaces and bornological algebras. \end{rmk}

 \begin{defn} Let $\phi: I \to I'$ be a functor.
-We say that $\phi$ is \emph{cofinal} if for any functor $u: I'^\circ \to \cC$ the canonical natural transformation $\limpro v \to \limpro v \circ \phi$ is an isomorphism.
+We say that $\phi$ is \emph{cofinal} if for any functor $u: I'^\circ \to \cC$ the canonical natural transformation $\limpro u \to \limpro u \circ \phi$ is an isomorphism.

 If $\phi: I \to I'$ is an inclusion of categories we say that $I$ is a cofinal subcategory of $I'$. \end{defn}

 Given two objects $i, j \in \ob(I)$ we say that $i$ \emph{is bigger} than $j$ if $\Hom (i, j) \ne \void$.